Delemain/Social-Media-App/README.md

 # ASD 2024 - Group 6 - Social Media App
 Welcome to the Social Media App project!
 This is a social media platform built using **Next.js** for the frontend and **Spring Boot** for the backend.
 The app includes features such as account management, user authentication, access logs, a news feed, and post interactions.

-## Repository Structure
-/social-media-app
-├── backend-BootStrap/              # Backend code with Spring Boot
-│   ├── src/
-│   │   ├── main/
-│   │   │   ├── java/
-│   │   │   │   ├── socialmediaapp/
-│   │   │   │   │   ├── Controllers/           # Backend logic (Griffin, Karan, Deep)
-│   │   │   │   │   ├── Models/                # Data models for User, Posts, etc.
-│   │   │   │   │   ├── Repositories/          # Data access layers (CRUD operations)
-│   │   │   │   │   └── SocialMediaAppApplication.java  # Main application entry point
-│   │   └── resources/
-│   │       └── application.properties        # Configuration properties
-├── frontend-Next/                 # Frontend code with Next.js (Deep)
-│   ├── pages/
-│   │   ├── login.tsx              # Login feature (Deep)
-│   │   ├── register.tsx           # Registration feature (Deep)
-│   │   ├── account.tsx            # Account management (Karan)
-│   │   └── accesslogs.tsx         # Access logs view (Karan)
-│   ├── public/                    # Static assets such as images
-│   └── styles/                    # CSS and global styles
-└── README.md                      # Project documentation

 ## Responsibilities